DefinetlyNotAI/AlgoPy/ReadMe.md

 - `sort` for sorting data structures.
 Has many types of sorting algorithms and data structures.
 - `search` for searching data structures.
 Has many types of searching algorithms.
 - `find` for finding data in a different set of structures.
-- `convert` for converting numbers and sizes to different types (Like HEX to BIN and KB to MB etc).
+- `convert` for converting numbers and sizes to different types (Like HEX to BIN and KB to MB etc.).
 - `faker` for generating fake data for testing purposes.

 ### Prerequisites